Gwendalyn J. Randolph: Career and research

 Randolph moved her lab to Washington University in St. Louis in 2011, studying the role of cholesterol trafficking in diseases such as atherosclerosis and more recently, Crohn's Disease.
 From 2015 to 2017, she was the Chief of the Division of Immunobiology at Washington University.
 She is currently the Emil R. Unanue Distinguished Professor in the Department of Pathology and Immunology at Washington University.
-In 2017, she became the Immunology Graduate Program Director at the School of Medicine and co-director in 2020.
+In 2017, she became the Immunology Graduate Program Director at the School of Medicine, stepping down in 2023.

 Immunological Genome Project and macrophage diversity

 Randolph's lab has contributed to the Immunological Genome Project, a project whose goal is to explore how gene expression relates to immune system function in mice.
 She spearheaded early work on mouse macrophage gene expression, and her paper published as a part of the Immgen Project is the most highly cited paper of the project.

 Lymphatic vasculature and cholesterol trafficking

 Randolph's focus changed towards the implications of immune trafficking and lymphatic vasculature in disease processes after moving to Washington University.
 They showed that lymphatic vessels are critical to the mobilization of cholesterol for excretion and that enhancing lymphatic function might be therapeutic in atherosclerosis.
 Her lab then showed that collecting lymphatic vessels (CLVs) are involved in the immune response by acting as a site for macrophages and dendritic cells to uptake antigens.
 The results emphasized that CLVs are important in the coordination of immune responses surrounding adipose depots.
 In 2018, her team found that skin-driven immune responses can cause systemic changes that affect the ability of cholesterol to be taken in by tissues thus promoting plaque build-up in arteries around the heart.
-Specifically, they found that Th17 cells drive the collagen mediated changes seen in experimental psoriasis, and that blocking IL17 rescues cholesterol transport and reduces vascular stiffness.